 Want be inspired by more haikus?
 These 108 poems will cultivate awareness and open your heart.

 Why should I write a haiku?
 You may ask.
 Haiku teaches us to notice the elegant beauty of each moment of life.
-If you make writing haiku a daily exercise, you will train to see amazing things around you that usually go unnoticed.
+If you make writing haiku a daily exercise, not only will the format come easy, but you will also be trained to see amazing things around you that usually go unnoticed.
 In the hassle of modern life, stop sometimes, observe the beauty that’s around you…

 People rushing round,